This page is for new students who do not have a current visa to study in the UK and need to apply for a Student Visa from overseas.

 - What type of visa should I apply for?

-If you are planning to do any of the following full-time courses at Aston University and you are a national who is subject to UK immigration control and do not already hold other permission which permits study (for example, EU Settlement Status, a dependent visa etc) you will require a Student visa.
+If you are planning to do any of the following full-time courses at Aston University, and you are a national who is subject to UK immigration control and do not already hold other immigration permission which permits study, (for example, EU Settlement Status, a Dependent Visa etc) then you will require a Student Visa.

 You can check whether you require a visa here

-- Bachelors course including integrated masters (e.g. BSc, BA, BEng, MPharm, MOptom, MEng)
+- Bachelors degree course, including integrated masters (e.g. BSc, BA, BEng, MPharm, MOptom, MEng)

-- Taught postgraduate masters course (e.g. MA, MBA, LLM.
+- Taught postgraduate masters degree course (e.g. MA, MBA, LLM.
 MSc)

 - Exchange programme (more than 6 months)